ESA title

 LASCO C2 LASCO C3

-Using a round mask to block direct sunlight, LASCO allows us to see the extremely faint emission from the outermost part of the Sun’s atmosphere – the corona.
+Using a round mask to block direct sunlight, LASCO allows us to see the extremely faint light coming from the outermost part of the Sun’s atmosphere – the corona.
 Strangely, the corona is hundreds of times hotter than the Sun’s surface.

 In these images, look for gigantic eruptions called coronal mass ejections, visible briefly as broad bubbles curving outwards from the Sun.
 More commonplace features are bright spikes of relatively dense gas, protruding straight out in various directions.
 If you're lucky, you may spot a comet as a small white arrowhead pointing directly towards the Sun.